scruss/ihsctrl/README.md

 The (0|1) final argument is not checked, but using anything other than 0 or 1 will not do anything useful.

+### ihsstatus

+    ihsstatus id

+Example:

+    ihsstatus 65544

+Returns 0 or 1, depending on whether the device is on or off.
+If the device has no on or off status, returns nothing.

+### ihstoggle

+    ihstoggle id

+Example:

+    ihstoggle 65544

+Toggles the power state of a device, or does nothing if the device returns no status.
+If you think this script feeds the inverted output of `ihsstatus` into `ihsswitch`, you're darn right it does!

 ### ihslist

 The least useful of the tools, it is used internally by `ihsinfo` and